rumkin/singular/README.md

 var singular = new Singular(config);
 ```

-Define factories and values using module.
+Define factories and values using method `module`.
 You can do it with methods `value` or `factory` too.

 ```javascript
 singular.module({